VoronDesign/VoronUsers/printer_mods/csch0/SW_FanMount_No_Tape/README.md

 Switchwire Fan Mount without using Tape
 ---------------------------------------

 No change to any required file is required.
-I justed wanted an easy way to mount the 60x20 fan without using tape like suggested in the manual.
+I just wanted an easy way to mount the 60x20 fan without using tape like suggested in the manual.

 Required hardware
 -----------------